Historics

 4 W-O

-Do you have a desert island daffodil ? (dit vertaalt zich niet in het Nederlands).
-Feu de Joie is ours, we would happily be banished to a desert island or even asteroid B-612 for that matter if we could take only this flower.
-We are swooning and proud that this flower finally made our list.
+Do you have a desert island daffodil ?
+Feu de Joie is ours, we would happily be banished to a desert island or even asteroid B-612 for that matter.
+If we could take only this flower we would scrub our volcano every day.
 Returns and rewards annually in the garden.
 Every bloom better than the next.
 Antique white / orange double.
 ADS Historic.
 Very limited stock.

 Le feu de joie, c'est un beau coup de fusil.